ArduPilot/MethodicConfigurator/USERMANUAL.md

 - The parameter table presents the parameters in the current intermediate parameter file
 - The first colum is the ArduPilot parameter name used in that row.
-  - ReadOnly parameters are presented on a *red background*🟥, they should not be present in a intermediate configuration file because under normal conditions they can not be changed
+  - ReadOnly parameters are presented on a *red background*🟥, they should not be present in an intermediate configuration file because under normal conditions they can not be changed
   - Sensor calibration parameters are presented on a *yellow background*🟨, they are vehicle-instance dependent and can NOT be reused between similar vehicles
 - The current parameter value read from your FC is on the `Current Value` column.
-  - Not available parameter values are presented as `N/A` on a *orange background*🟧
+  - Not available parameter values are presented as `N/A` on an *orange background*🟧
   - Parameters that have the default parameter value are presented on a *light blue background* 🟦
 - The new value is the value in the intermediate file and will be written to the flight controller. **You MUST change the value to meet your needs**.
 The provided values in the `example_vehicle` directory are just examples.
 - **In the parameter table, you can edit the `New Value` and `Change Reason` entries for each parameter.**
 - **You MUST edit the `Change Reason` so that other users understand why you changed the parameter to that particular `new value`**
 - Check the `Write` checkbox to select parameters to be written to the flight controller
 - **Hover over the labels to see tooltips with additional information.**
-- The entire ArduPilot official parameter documentation is available on the tooltip, no need to use a browser to search it
+- The entire ArduPilot official parameter documentation is available on the tooltip, no need to use a browser to search for it.

 ### 6. Focus on the changed parameters (optional)

 - You can focus on the changed parameters by ticking the "See only changed parameters" checkbox
-- Usually you want to see all parameters and look at their mouse-over tooltips to decide if and how you want to change them
+- Usually, you want to see all parameters and look at their mouse-over tooltips to decide if and how you want to change them

 ### 7. Writing Parameters to the Flight Controller

-- You can also jump to a particular file using the combobox as explained in [2.
+- You can also jump to a particular file using the Combobox as explained in [2.
 Select an Intermediate Parameter File](#2-select-an-intermediate-parameter-file)
 - **After editing parameters, click the `Write selected params to FC, and advance to next param file` button to write the (`Write` checkbox) selected parameters to the flight controller.**
 - All parameter's `New Value` and `Change Reason` will be written to the current intermediate parameter file, irrespective of the `Write` checkboxes
-- The application will them:
+- The application will then:
   - write the selected and changed parameters to the flight controller
   - reset the flight controller if necessary for the new parameter values to take effect
   - write the parameters again, because before the reset some parameters might have been not visible/writeable
   - read all the parameters from the flight controller, and validate their value
-    - if some parameters failed to write correctly it asks the user if he wants to retry
+    - if some parameters fail to write correctly it asks the user if he wants to retry
 - **The application will then advance to the next parameter file.**

 ### 8. Skipping to the Next Parameter File (optional)